dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 - training reading and understanding code
 - more readable and understandable code
 - less smelly code
-- less bugs - cost of a bug grows with the time to find it
+- less bugs
-- ensuring code confirms to best practices and the coding standards
+- ensuring code confirms to best practices and coding standards

 ---